Hugobros3/chunkstories/README.md

 ### Engine Features

  * Configuration files allow to redefine almost anything using a simplistic syntax
- * Customizable network packets, world generation, inputs, GUI*, fonts, localization, ...
+ * Customizable network packets, render passes, world generation, inputs, GUI*, fonts, localization, ...
  * Support for basically loading everything at runtime, including downloading on server connection
  * You only deal with named definitions, voxels|items|entities|whatever IDs are allocated automatically and dynamically
  * Up to 65535 voxel types, with 8-bit metadata and optional support for [even more data](http://chunkstories.xyz/wiki)
  * Component-based entity system
  * Heightmap representation for unloaded terrain, rendering up to 1km
- * Modern-ish renderer in GL3.3 core, supporting deferred rendering, reloading shaders, instanced rendering, particles, SSR, bloom, you name it
+ * Mod-customizable and modular renderer in GL3.3, supporting deferred shading, shadow mapping, **voxel-based global-illumination**, instancing, particles, SSR, bloom, you name it !
  * Built-in support for AABB physics, skeletal animation with hitscan hit detection and more
  * Works on Windows and Linux ( OSX may work but unsupported )